-However, they are also very likely to experience prejudice and discrimination and we want to change that.
-To do this effectively, we must look at who is most likely to experience mental illness and distress and therefore who is most likely to experience prejudice and discrimination, so while our programme is for all New Zealanders, it specifically seeks to increase social inclusion for Māori and Pasifika as priority audiences.
+However, they are also very likely to experience mental distress prejudice and discrimination, and we want to change that.
+To do this effectively, we must look at who is most likely to experience mental distress and therefore who is most likely to experience prejudice and discrimination, so while our programme is for all New Zealanders, it specifically seeks to increase social inclusion for Māori and Pacific peoples as priority audiences.

 What are the Puna Pūtea or Social Action Grants?